machinateur/android-chrome-tab-transfer/README.md

 ```

 Make sure to activate the usb debugging feature under developer options on your android phone and to connect it to your
 computer.
 The browser has to be running for this tool to work properly.
+If you are not sure on how to set it
+up, [here is a guide](https://developer.chrome.com/docs/devtools/remote-debugging/) on how to remotely debug an android
+phone.

+It's possible to gain some more insight using the device inspection built into any chrome-based browser.
+For that,
+navigate to `chrome://inspect/#devices` in any chrome based browser, like for example google chrome, installed on your
+computer.

 ## Building phar from source